nargeshmrad/head-md-time-in-time-out/Pitches/2022-11-2-Pitch-with-Scope.md

 The climax of synchronization**
 When people want to synchronize their climax together.
 There is this world where you can stop time, make all the people vanish except your loved one(for example) and start a synchrony in which you have this ascending journey.
 What you desire is to have a climax in this synchrony.
 The highest desire is to synchronize this climax with this person's climax.
 The obstacle is thinking about all the things that I said!
 If you think about it, you lose it!
 You may even enter to this loop of not getting what you desire.
-You might even lie about your desire, or say that you had experienced this climax!
+You might even lie about your desire, or say that you had experienced this climax.